guswnd914/Bikeshare-data-Filter/README.md

 ### Project Title

-The Analysis of Bikeshare data
+Filter Analysis of Bikeshare Data

 ### Description

-This project filters the data by three cities(chicago, new york city, washington), by month, and by day, and calculates general statistics within the filtered data.
+This project aims to filter the Bikeshare Data through asking three questions : Which city?
+Which month? and Which day?
+These questions are asked by input and user just has to answer the questions.
+When the the answer is not appropriate, it is programmed to requestion.
+Enjoy!

 ### Files used